 WeWork addresses changes to the generally accepted accounting principles (GAAP) and international financial reporting standards (IFRS) by offering products that can reduce balance sheet impact.

-Leases/licenses of fewer than 12 months do not need to be recorded on the balance sheet.
+Leases/licences of fewer than 12 months do not need to be recorded on the balance sheet.

-Lease vs. non-lease components
+Lease vs non-lease components

-Instead of carrying non-lease items in the straight-line rent and balance sheet, WeWork can break out lease vs. non-lease items from the overall membership fee (when applicable).
+Instead of carrying non-lease items in the straight-line rent and balance sheet, WeWork can break out lease vs non-lease items from the overall membership fee (when applicable).

-WeWork access passes can be considered service contracts instead of leases or licenses, which means they do not need to be recorded on the balance sheet; they can be recorded as standard operating expenses to the income statement.
+WeWork access passes can be considered service contracts instead of leases or licences, which means they do not need to be recorded on the balance sheet; they can be recorded as standard operating expenses to the income statement.

-5. Increase real estate adaptability
+5. Increase property adaptability

 6. Achieve greater spatial efficiency

 WeWork enables businesses to use space more efficiently – by requiring less of it – in two primary ways.
 Firstly, WeWork typically operates at higher densities than traditional workplaces, using data to determine the best possible design to balance employee comfort and collaboration.

 Secondly, our members have access to a diverse range of shared amenities, such as kitchens, lounges, large meeting rooms and training areas.
 Accessing these resources on-demand enables businesses to reduce their direct space requirements.